Filipster/Data-Flow-/README.md

 ![](https://img.shields.io/github/license/Filipster/lassafever)

-This repository aims to show results of data analysis studies and in order to study the outbreaks of Lassa fever to better understand the dynamics of this disease.
-We will also deal with data processing tools and machine learning, where applicable.
+wwww.socialdataflow.com

+dataflow is a project in partnership with the ecuatorian ministry of healthcare that aims to develop a new ecosystem of data in the field of medicine and also, help the doctors to take decisions into data science

 Project Organization
 ------------